Biwei-Huang/Causal-Discovery-from-Nonstationary-Heterogeneous-Data/README.md

 ### CITATION
  If you use this code, please cite the following paper:

-1. "Zhang, K., Huang, B., Zhang, J., Glymour, C., Schölkopf, B..
+1. "Zhang, K., Huang, B., Zhang, J., Glymour, C., SchÃ¶lkopf, B..
 Causal Discovery from Nonstationary/Heterogeneous Data: Skeleton Estimation and Orientation Determination.
 IJCAI 2017."
-2. "Huang, B., Zhang, K., Zhang, J., Glymour, C., Schölkopf, B. Behind Distribution Shift: Mining Driving Forces of Changes and Causal Arrows.
+2. "Huang, B., Zhang, K., Zhang, J., Glymour, C., SchÃ¶lkopf, B. Behind Distribution Shift: Mining Driving Forces of Changes and Causal Arrows.
 ICDM 2017."

 If you have problems or questions, do not hesitate to send an email to  [biweih@andrew.cmu.edu](mailto:biweih@andrew.cmu.edu)